ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Statements, or instructions, are a core component of Nim programs: they tell the computer what it shall do.
-Often statements are procedure calls, like the call of the [echo()]{.func} or [inc()]{.func} procedure, which we have already seen in part I of the book.
+Often statements are procedure calls, like the call of the `echo()` or `inc()` procedure, which we have already seen in part I of the book.
 We will learn what procedures exactly are in later sections.
 For now, we just regard procedures as entities that perform a well-defined task for us when we call (or invoke) them.
 We call them by just writing their name in our source code file, followed by a list of parameters, also called arguments.
-When we write [echo 7]{.code} then echo is the procedure which we call, and 7 is the argument, an integer literal in this case.
+When we write `echo 7` then echo is the procedure which we call, and 7 is the argument, an integer literal in this case.
 When the parameter list has more than one argument, then we separate the arguments with a comma each, and generally we put an optional space after that comma.
 The effect of our procedure call is that the decimal number 7 is written to the terminal when we run the program after compilation.
 While in languages like C the parameter list has to be always enclosed in brackets, in Nim we can frequently leave the brackets out, which is called command invocation syntax.